eddayyy/Leetcode/README.md

 ## About

-This repository serves as a collection of my solutions to problems on [LeetCode](https://leetcode.com/).
-The goal is to help others understand different ways to approach and solve these problems, and to document my learning journey.
+This repository serves as a collection of some of my solutions to problems on [LeetCode](https://leetcode.com/).

 ## Solutions